 I understand your emotions.
 You cannot see your pooch in pain and that a single cut on his body worries you like anything.

 But do not let this care of yours interfere with their health.
 As I already mentioned, short cuts should be covered for quick healing.
-On the other hand, deep wounds and serious infections need immediate medical attention and a thorough inspection from your vet.
+On the other hand, deep wounds and serious infections need immediate medical attention and a thorough inspection of your vet.
 In cases like these, it is highly recommended to avoid using a liquid bandage.

 More often than not, vets recommend liquid bandages when the wound is clean, minor, uninfected, or when there are not-so-serious hotspots, allergies, and abrasions.